New! Become A member

 Book Review

-Book Review: “A Human Algorithm: How Artificial Intelligence is Redefining Who We Are” by Flynn Coleman
+Book review/Reflection: “A Human Algorithm: How Artificial Intelligence is Redefining Who We Are” by Flynn Coleman

 Oppenheimer was awarded seven Oscars at the 96th Academy Awards ceremony.
 When asked to name the first test of the atomic bomb in 1945, the real Dr. Oppenheimer quoted John Donne’s invocation of the Christian God, “Batter my heart, three-person’d god.”
 Trinity was its name.
 When witnessing the Trinity test, he recited a haunting passage from the Bhagavad Gita, a Hindu scripture: “now I am become death, destroyer of worlds…”